 Three most common DevOps KPIs are:

-Software engineering is defined as a process of analyzing user requirements and then designing,...
+What is Software Engineering?
+Software engineering is a process of analysing user requirements and then...